mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 - `OP1` and `OP2`, the source operands of the
 - `ALU`, the _arithmetic-logic unit_, and
 - `PC`, the program counter.
-- Finally, there the control logic `CTRL`.
+- Finally, the control logic: `CTRL`.

 Not shown are the connections from `CTRL` to all of the other components control signals.

 The solid arrowheads indicate that there is always a connection.
 The unfilled arrowheads indicate that the connection is optional.
-Because this architecture uses a shared bus, components must be able to not give an output to prevent interferring with the values on the bus.
+Because this architecture uses a shared bus, components must be able disconnect their outputs from the bus to prevent interferring with values from other components.

 ==== Control Signals